 Perfect Privacy only has a single tier, which we bought and tested.

-That said, Perfect Privacy has some significant downsides, namely, its lack of Wireguard support.
+Perfect Privacy has some significant downsides, namely, its lack of WireGuard support.
 It's the most modern and lightweight VPN protocol that's significantly faster and more performant than OpenVPN.
 Additionally, it only has servers in 23 countries, and torrenting is blocked on the American and Australian servers, which can be an inconvenience if you don't want the speed and latency penalty of connecting to a server further away.

-To see which services we recommend, check out our article on the best VPNs.
+To see which services we recommend, check out our article on the best VPNs or best VPNs for Windows PCs.

 Perfect Privacy has slow download speeds, so it takes a long time to download large files, but it's still fine for normal browsing and streaming content.